This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 2 Dialogues

-Not specifically mentioned in Daniel although there is reference to Darius issuing orders which were probably given to his soldiers (Daniel 6:16, 23, 24).
+Not specifically mentioned in the Bible although there is reference to Darius issuing orders which were probably given to his soldiers (Daniel 6:16, 23, 24).

 Prophecies concerning the Medes coming against Babylon appear in Isaiah 13:17ff and Jeremiah 51:11ff.